-On February 4, 2015, we entered into an underwriting agreement with Roth and Oppenheimer & Co Inc., as representatives (the "Representatives") of several underwriters (collectively, the "Second Underwriters"), relating to the issuance and sale of 4,900,000 shares of our common stock in an underwritten public offering (the "February 2015 Financing").
+On February 4, 2015, we entered into an underwriting agreement with Roth and Oppenheimer & Co Inc. (collectively, the "Representatives"), as representatives of several underwriters (collectively, the "Third Underwriters"), relating to the issuance and sale of 4,900,000 shares of our common stock, in an underwritten public offering (the "February 2015 Financing").
 The public offering price for each share of common stock was \$5.85.
-We granted the Second Underwriters a 45-day option to purchase up to an additional 735,000 shares of common stock to cover over-allotments, if any.
+We granted the Third Underwriters a 45-day option to purchase up to an additional 735,000 shares of common stock to cover over-allotments, if any.

 The February 2015 Financing closed on February 9, 2015.
-The Second Underwriters purchased the shares at a six percent discount to the public offering price, for an aggregate discount of approximately \$1,720 (or \$0.35 per share).
-The Company also paid offering expenses of approximately \$250.
-The Company received net proceeds of approximately \$26,700.
-On February 24, 2015, the Second Underwriters partially exercised the over-allotment option and purchased 418,700 shares of common stock for net proceeds of approximately \$2,300.
+The Third Underwriters purchased the shares at a six percent discount to the public offering price, for an aggregate discount of \$1.7 million (or \$0.35 per share).
+We also paid offering expenses of approximately \$0.3 million.
+We received net proceeds of approximately \$26.7 million.
+On February 24, 2015, the Third Underwriters partially exercised the over-allotment option and purchased 418,700 shares of common stock for net proceeds of approximately \$2.3 million, net of an aggregate discount of \$0.1 million (or \$0.35 per share).